WinterWind33/fish-and-plants/docs/reference/commands/auto-watering.md

 The command is responsible to activate, deactivate and control the flow of the automatic irrigation of the greenhouse.

 **Note:** in the following documentation, **AWS** will be used as a short name for *automatic watering system*.
 The automatic watering system is the main entity that will handle the plants watering flow inside the application.
-When the AWS is started, water will be given to the plants and when it's deactivated, no water will reach them.
+When the AWS is started, water will be given to the plants and when it's deactivated no water will reach them.

 ## Command description

-Please, note that the command uses an **active-low** configuration on all the flow.
+Please, note that the command uses an **active-low** hardware configuration on all the flow.
 This was introduced to fix the support for relays.
 This will properly change in future versions of the application to make it a configurable choice.

 ### Name